frmichel/taxrefweb/sparql-micro-services/tropicos/getSynonymsByID/README.md

-# tropicos/getSynonymsByNameID
+# tropicos/getSynonymsByID

-This service retrieves the list of synonyms of a taxon from [Tropicos](https://www.tropicos.org/) by using its identifier.
+This service retrieves the list of synonyms of a taxon from [Tropicos](https://www.tropicos.org/) by using its identifier (NameId).

 Each retrieved synonym provides the following information:
 - scientific name (`dwc:scientificName`),